The Importance of Getting Your Annual Flu Shot

 Flu season is upon us and all over the nation we are starting to see cases of influenza.

 Getting your annual flu vaccination is more important than ever this year.
-Your providers at Women’s Care Florida encourage you to get a flu vaccine, especially amid the
+Your providers at Women’s Care encourage you to get a flu vaccine, especially amid the

 COVID-19 pandemic, which also affects the respiratory system.